OpenEvalProject/evals/manuscripts/elife-19571/v2/manuscript.md

 ## Material and methods

-## H5 location data
+### H5 location data

 Two data sets corresponding to the two groups of viruses were compiled, respectively termed H5N1 HPAI, and H5 HPAI clade 2.3.4.4.
-The H5N1 HPAI data set was built from the database of the Global Animal Health Information System EMPRES-i of the FAO (
+The H5N1 HPAI data set was built from the database of the Global Animal Health Information System EMPRES-i of the FAO (Food and Agriculture Organization of the United Nations, 2016) (http://empres-i.fao.org/).
+A total of 17,068 confirmed outbreaks from January 2004 to March 2015 in poultry were used for this analysis, with the majority of outbreaks located in Asia, and no reports of H5N1 HPAI (not being of clade 2.3.4.4) in the Americas (Figure 5).
+In the absence of specific clade information on any given H5N1 HPAI outbreaks from 2013 onward, it was assumed to belong to the H5N1 HPAI data set (i.e. not being from clade 2.3.4.4).
+This may have resulted in some misclassification of some outbreaks in Eurasia, but their number relative to the total number of H5N1 HPAI outbreaks would be very low (<50) given the limited time period.

 ![Figure 5.](https://cdn.elifesciences.org/articles/19571/elife-19571-fig5-v2.jpg)

 **Figure 5.:** Geographic distribution of presence points of HPAI H5N1 (blue) and HPAI H5Nx clade 2.3.4.4 (red).
 The pseudo-absences are represented in light blue, light red and light brown.
 This figure was built with the R-3.2.4 software (https://cran.r-project.org/).
 The shapefile data used to produce these maps were all from public sources (http://www.naturalearthdata.com/).
-The graticule is composed of a 20-degree increments and the coordinate system is 'EPSG: 54012'.DOI: http://dx.doi.org/10.7554/eLife.19571.015
+The graticule is composed of a 20-degree increments and the coordinate system is 'EPSG: 54012'.

 The H5 HPAI clade 2.3.4.4 data set was built by combining EMPRES-i outbreak location data with clade information from the Swiss Institute of Bioinformatics OpenFlu database (http://openflu.vital-it.ch/) using the procedure detailed in Claes et al. (2014).
 In addition, searches on ProMed (http://www.promedmail.org/), the United States Department of Agriculture reports (http://www.usda.gov/avian_influenza.html), and other online literature were used for assignation of clade to H5 outbreaks.
 These included the H5N8, H5N2, H5N6, H5N3 and the recent H5N1 sequences from November 2013 to 15 June 2015.
 While this procedure was fairly straightforward for the newly emerged H5N8, H5N2, H5N6, H5N3 viruses, it was more challenging to assign a clade to the most recent H5N1 outbreaks.
 Hence, this H5 HPAI clade 2.3.4.4 data set only included those H5N1 outbreak records occurring after November 2013 that could be classified as clade 2.3.4.4, based upon documented evidence and confirmation from the above sources.
 This resulted in a dataset with 1309 outbreaks in poultry recorded as belonging to clade 2.3.4.4 from November 2013 to 15th June 2015 (Figure 5), involving 17 affected countries.

-## Spatial predictor variables
+### Spatial predictor variables

 Predictor variables traditionally associated with HPAI occurrence summarised in a recent literature reviews (Gilbert and Pfeiffer, 2012) were selected in addition to a few others.
 Three categories of variables were included: hosts, land use/land cover and eco-climatic variables.
 Host variables included log10-transformed extensive and intensive chicken density (Gilbert et al., 2015), duck density (Robinson et al., 2014) and human population density.
 Whilst the poultry variables were available as global databases (with the exception of ducks, which were computed as detailed below), the human population density layer was built from two different data sources; the Worldpop database (http://www.worldpop.org) in all countries where it was available across Africa (Linard et al., 2012), Asia (Gaughan et al., 2013) and South America (Sorichetta et al., 2015) and the Center for International Earth Science Information Network’s Gridded Population of the World (GPW) database elsewhere (Socioeconomic Data and Applications Center, 2016) (http://sedac.ciesin.columbia.edu/entri).
 Since both data sets are standardised to match UN national totals, these two databases should be consistent against each other.